TiNredmc/FakeGrayscale/README.md

 next thing to do is select the board setting. you need to use the CheckFlashConfig code to determine the correct flash size and flash mode.
 Like ESP-01S, The flash size I selected 1M (no SPIFFS) because I don't use OTA update.

-after everything setted up. you need to know how to flash ESP-01 using USB to UART TTL or what ever. after uploaded, connect the Display to ESP-01S by
+after everything set  up. you need to know how to flash ESP-01 using USB to UART TTL or what ever. after uploaded, connect the Display to ESP-01S by

 ```
 Display=============ESP-01S